jacrify/FrankenDobDSC/README.md

 Sometime around 2020 I started building an equatorial platform to address drifting.
 I also started looking at digital setting circles to help me understand where I am looking in the sky.
 And, after I purchased the cheapest dedicated astro camera I could buy (the ZWO ASI224MC), I decided I needed an electronic focuser and a ZloMotion style fine adjustment system.

-With lots of time, design, and a lot of 3d printing, my Frankendob was born.
-I'll break down the various components below.
+With lots of time, design, and a lot of 3d printing, my Frankendob was born (though it is still a work in progress).

 # Wait.
 What's an Equatorial Platform?